 Should a wealthy father-in-law support his son-in-law in Kollel even if he’s not such a serious learner?

-You have to know that today, when you leave the Yeshiva, it’s like going out of the תיבה of נח.
-Suppose somebody wanted to leave the תיבה in the middle of the מבול!
-Outside, there is a מבול today.
-Not a מבול of water, but a מבול of filth.
-A מבול of רשעות.
-So the longer he is in the Kollel, the better off he is.
+You have to know that today, when you leave the yeshiva, it’s like going out of the teivah of Noach.
+Suppose somebody wanted to leave the teivah in the middle of the Mabul, what would you say?
+Outside, there is a Mabul today.
+Not a Mabul of water, but a Mabul of filth, of wickedness.
+And therefore, the longer he is in the Kollel, the better off he is.

-Now, if you can teach him a פרנסה while he’s in the Kollel, so that gradually he can go into פרנסה, and then maybe he’ll be able to establish himself in a good, frum neighborhood with a פרנסה – even better.
-Whatever it is – but as long as he can, he should be in the Kollel.
-He should get married from the Yeshiva.
-From the Yeshiva, he should get married.
-So the first years are all Kollel years.
-And his wife gets accustomed to being a Kollel wife.
-The children are Kollel children.
-And then later, we’ll see.
-But at first, keep him in the Kollel as long as you could afford to keep him there.
+Now, if you can teach him a parnasa while he’s in the Kollel so that gradually he can go into a decent living and then maybe he’ll be able to establish himself in a good, frum neighborhood with a parnasa – even better.
+Whatever it is, as long as he can he should be in the Kollel.
+He should get married from the yeshiva and stay in the yeshiva so that the first years are Kollel years.
+And his wife gets accustomed to being a Kollel wife and the children are Kollel children.
+What happens later, we’ll see.
+But at first keep him in the Kollel as long as you could afford to keep him there.